 Rather than being scared of my opponent, I trust my intuition.
-Rather than playing passive and hoping for the lucky punch, I play active and try to force mistakes.
+Rather than playing passively and hoping for the lucky punch, I play actively and try to force mistakes.

 If you need advice on how to play against lower-rated opponents, then this post is for you.

-Let’s say you are 1500 rated and play a 1600 rated opponent.
-If you always just play passive and try to draw, you will never learn how to beat a 1600 rated from a position of strength.
+Let’s say you are 1500-rated and play a 1600-rated opponent.
+If you always just play passively and try to draw, you will never learn how to beat 1600-rated players from a position of strength.

 If you choose to try to play for a win, you will maybe lose 1 or 2 games more.
-But whenever it is time to, you are ready to beat the 1600 rated opponents one after another.
-Because you tried and did so already before.
+But whenever it is time to, you are ready to beat the 1600-rated opponents one after another.
+Because you tried and you did that before.

 My Own Experiences

 One of my most painful tournaments was without a doubt the GM Tournament in Biel 2017.
 It was my strongest tournament up to this date.
 7 out of 9 opponents had a rating over 2650.
-With a mere 2493, I was one of two big outsiders in this tournament.
+With a mere 2493, I was one of the two biggest outsiders in this tournament.

-Instead of trying to hold a draw, or play as safe as possible, I decided to go for complications in every game.
+Instead of trying to hold a draw, or play as safely as possible, I decided to go for complications in every game.
 Why?

-As you see the result was a total disaster.
+As you see, the result was a total disaster.
 Towards the end of the tournament, it was hard to stay true to my approach.
 Even though I was very frustrated with the outcome, I fought till the end.
-No short draws, no playing passive and safe.
+No short draws, no playing passive or safe.

 I had two totally winning positions and many more much better ones.
-I failed to convert but showed to myself that I am ready to suffer short-term losses to improve faster and getting stronger in the long term.
+I failed to convert but showed myself that I am ready to suffer short-term losses to improve faster and get stronger in the long term.

 At the moment it was especially hard because my countryman GM Georgiadis played fantastically well and scored 5/9.
 He chose another approach and went for the maximum of points.
 This did pay off and all the talk was about him.